Yasi92/Home-Care-Services-Lilien/TESTING.md

+ ### Question Box
+ - Click on the "Yes, let's get started" button to make sure that the layout of the page changes accordingly and the application form appears onto the page.
+ - Make sure that the color of the button is toggled on expanded and collapsed states.
+ - Click on the "No thanks" button to make sure that the relevant text box appears onto the page and the color of the button is toggled.

 ###  Application form

 - Resize the window and ensure that the form size is responsive and it modifies the layout of the first two columns on small views accordingly.
-- Have filled the form and click on the submit button to make sure that the alert box appears on top of the form after having the form submitted.
+- Have filled the form and click on the submit button to make sure that the alert box appears under the submit button after having the form submitted.
 - Check the linked mail box to make sure that the form has been received in the assigned template.
 - Repeat the above submitting process on mobile devices.